GSO-soslab/alpha_std_auv/alpha_std_doc/Stonefish_TF_setup_guide.md

            </joint>
 ```

 - **imu_sf**: is a frame attached to the imu in the stonefish.
 On the ALPHA standard vehicle, the imu's z-axis is pointed upward, x-axis is pointed forward, and y-axis is pointed port.
-Therefore, in the Stonefish, we have `imu_sf` rotated 180deg around x from the `Base` as shown below.
-We named the link with suffix becasuse Stonefish's IMU's orientation is measured in NED frame.
-Before, we use it for localization
+Therefore, in the Stonefish, we have `imu_sf` rotated 180deg around x from the `Base` as shown below.readings from the imu.
 ```
 <sensor name="imu_sf" type="imu" rate="20.0">
                <link name="Base"/>